Skip to content

 Is Maryland tap water safe to drink?

-According to MDE, public systems must meet federal standards, but PFAS has been found in most treatment plants the state tested, and disinfection byproducts appear in some city systems.
-Reviewing your utility's annual report is recommended.
+It meets the legal standards MDE requires of public systems, with two things to keep an eye on: PFAS has been found in most treatment plants the state tested, and disinfection byproducts appear in some city systems.
+To see how your own water fares against both, your utility's annual report is the place to look.

 Does Maryland water have PFAS?

-According to MDE, PFAS has been detected in the majority of water treatment plants tested statewide, and the state has committed major funding for treatment while requiring industrial dischargers to cut PFAS by July 2026.
+In a lot of places, yes.
+MDE has detected PFAS in the majority of water treatment plants tested statewide.
+The encouraging part is that the state isn't ignoring it: it has committed major funding for treatment and is requiring industrial dischargers to cut PFAS by July 2026.

 Are there lead pipes in Maryland?